SIM card: History and procurement

 The SIM card is a type of smart card, the basis for which is the silicon integrated circuit (IC) chip.
 The idea of incorporating a silicon IC chip onto a plastic card originates from the late 1960s.
 Smart cards have since used MOS integrated circuit chips, along with MOS memory technologies such as flash memory and EEPROM (electrically EPROM).

 The SIM was initially specified by the ETSI in the specification TS 11.11.
 This describes the physical and logical behaviour of the SIM.
-With the development of UMTS, the specification work was partially transferred to 3GPP.
+With the development of the Universal Mobile Telecommunications System (UMTS), the specification work was partially transferred to 3GPP.
 3GPP is now responsible for the further development of applications like SIM (TS 51.011) and USIM (TS 31.102) and ETSI for the further development of the physical card UICC.

-The first SIM card was manufactured in 1991 by Israeli smart-card maker Athena Smartcard, who sold the first 300 SIM cards to the Finnish wireless network operator Radiolinja, who launched the world's first commercial 2G GSM cell network that year.
+The first SIM card was manufactured in 1991 by Munich smart-card maker Giesecke+Devrient, who sold the first 300 SIM cards to the Finnish wireless network operator Radiolinja, who launched the world's first commercial 2G GSM cell network that year.

 Today, SIM cards are considered ubiquitous, allowing over 8 billion devices to connect to cellular networks around the world daily.
 According to the International Card Manufacturers Association (ICMA), there were 5.4 billion SIM cards manufactured globally in 2016 creating over $6.5 billion in revenue for traditional SIM card vendors.
 The rise of cellular IoT and 5G networks was predicted by Ericsson to drive the growth of the addressable market for SIM cards to over 20 billion devices by 2020.
 The introduction of embedded-SIM (eSIM) and remote SIM provisioning (RSP) from the GSMA may disrupt the traditional SIM card ecosystem with the entrance of new players specializing in "digital" SIM card provisioning and other value-added services for mobile network operators.